C-opt/idea_flux/README.md

 <img src="https://github.com/C-opt/idea_flux/blob/master/data/r18rjz.png?raw=true" width=50% height=50%>

-Additionally, IdeaFlux gives a conversation engagement score for each topic posted and niftly list it up in an Excel file.
+Additionally, IdeaFlux gives a topic engagement score for each topic posted and niftly list it up in an Excel file.
+How this score is calculated, and its mathematical analysis is further discussed in the section "topic engagement score".

 ## Dependencies
 - networkx